DIPlib/diplib/changelogs/diplib_3.5.0.md

 - `dip::javaio::ImageReadJavaIO()` has an additional parameter `imageNumber` to select which image in a multi-image file to read.
 The `dip::FileInformation` structure returned now correctly indicates how many images are in the file in the `numberOfImages` element.

+### Build changes

+- It is no longer necessary to have Bio-Formats present.
+The repository now includes a (non-functional) stub of Bio-Formats that is used during the compilation process.
+It is still necessary to separately download the Bio-Formats JAR file to use *DIPjavaio*.